RoboAI/Calculator-Of-Life/README.md

 }

 public override void GetDescription(){
-  //return what this functionality is.. return "A surprise function";
+  //return what this functionality is.
+This string is added to the Menu return "A surprise function";
 }
 ```